FieryCod/holy-lambda/doc/1-02-getting-started.md

 Hit Control-C to quit the AWS Lambda server.

+### How did this work?

+Running `make dry-api` started the `sam local start-api` with the `template.yml` template file as the input.
+The key parts of the `template.yml` file are:

+- `CodeUri:` This specifies the relative path to the Uberjar `output.jar`.
+- `Handler:` This is the name of a class in the `CodeUri` 's specified class, contained in `output.jar`.

+The Clojure source code for this function is in `src/core/ExampleLambda.cljc`.

+`sam local start-api` listens on port 3000 and waits for a client connection.
+To handle the client connection, it starts a Docker container using the image `amazon/aws-sam-cli-emulation-image-java8`, running `/var/rapid/aws-lambda-rie` using your JAR and passing the client's request parameters, runs your function within a JVM, and returns the result to the client.
+It then terminates the Docker container after the client connection is closed.

 ### A local, native-runtime lambda

 1. `cd` again to the `getting_started` directory you made in your first step.